thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 while the other is not.
 This means that he has 2 contributing members on the BattleTac and thus the system is capped at Rating 1.
 So both of his drones will not lose a defense die the first time someone attacks them.
-However, Chun himself is running in Hot Sim, so he is getting it at an effective rating of 2, canceling the first and second multiple attacker penalties to his defense pools.
+However, Chun himself is running in HotSim, so he is getting it at an effective rating of 2, canceling the first and second multiple attacker penalties to his defense pools.

 ## Pilot Systems